What is special with RonDB#

 NDB was originally designed for latency in the order of a few milliseconds.
 It was designed for Class 5 availability (less than 5 minutes of downtime per year).
 It turns out that we have achieved Class 6 availability in reality (less than 30 seconds of downtime per year).

-With modern hardware we are now able to deliver response time on the order of 100 microseconds and even faster using specialised communication HW.
-At the same time the applications creates larger transactions.
+With modern hardware, we are now able to deliver response time on the order of 100 microseconds and even faster using specialized communication hardware.
+At the same time, the applications create larger transactions.
 Thus we still maintain latency of transactions on the order of a few milliseconds.

 Consistency of data in large clusters#